Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 For a long calculation, use `--checkpoint-every 500`.
 Each completed position is first written and flushed to a small companion file.
-After 500 positions, the generator atomically rewrites the complete output, state, and manifest, then removes the companion file.
+After 500 positions, the generator flushes and `fsync`s each replacement file, atomically rewrites the complete output, state, and manifest, then removes the companion file.
 On `--resume`, any companion-file entries are replayed before the next search.
 This avoids rewriting the complete result set after every position while retaining completed positions after an interruption.

 To write a Japanese-and-English progress report that includes the durable per-position records not yet compacted into the state file, run: